 Discover Thessaloniki, where Paul was accused of turning the world upside down with his preaching of Christ (Acts 17: 3-6).
 As you explore St. George’s Basilica, believed to be built over the synagogue where Paul preached, reflect on the two epistles the Apostle Paul wrote to the Thessalonian church here.
 Stroll through the Archaeological Museum and the beautiful basilicas of St. Sophia and St. Demetrios.
 The Church of St. Demetrios is dedicated to a distinguished Roman proconsul martyred for his Christian faith.
 Along the Via Egnatia stands the Galerius Arch, and you can look out over the second-largest city in Greece from the Old City Ramparts, some dating back to Roman times.
 Overnight in Thessaloniki.

 Follow in the footsteps of Paul and Silas to Amphipolis and explore the ruins of the many Christian basilicas there.
 In Philippi is a baptismal site commemorating where God opened the heart of Lydia (a seller of purple from Thyatira) to hear the words of Paul (Acts 16:13-15).
 Lydia and her household were the first Christian converts baptized on European soil.
-View the Roman-era crypt thought to have served as a prison for the Apostle Paul, and explore Philippi’s famous Acropolis, marketplace, the Basilica of Paul, and theater.
+View the Roman-era crypt thought to have served as a prison for the Apostle Paul, and explore Philippi’s famous acropolis, marketplace, the Basilica of Paul, and theater.
 Today’s last stop is Neapolis (Kavala), one of Greece’s most picturesque mainland ports, where Paul landed with his disciples, Timothy and Silas.
-See the Roman Aqueduct and Acropolis before returning to Thessaloniki for dinner and overnight.
-Overnight in Thessaloniki.
+See the Roman aqueduct and acropolis before returning to Thessaloniki for dinner and your overnight stay.

-Travel to scenic Delphi, the religious center of the ancient Greek world and marked by the conical stone called the omphalos or “navel”.
+Travel to scenic Delphi, the religious center of the ancient Greek world and marked by the conical stone called the omphalos or “navel.”
 Walk the Sacra Via to the Athenian treasury, theatre, and the Temple of Apollo, where the oracle performed her prophetic rituals.
 As you consider the incredible amount of pagan influence just in Delphi alone, you will gain a new appreciation for the tremendous spiritual opposition the Apostle Paul faced in preaching the Gospel of Christ here.
-In the museum are many ancient treasures, including the fifth-century, bronzed Charioteer, so detailed you can see his eyelashes.
-Overnight in Athens.
+In the museum are many ancient treasures, including the fifth-century, bronzed charioteer so detailed you can see his eyelashes.
+Stay overnight in Athens.

 Day 6 - Join the Cruise Group in touring Athens